Compression Gloves And Gauntlets

 • How Do Compression Gloves And Gauntlets Help With Lymphedema

-• Compression gloves and gauntlets apply gentle pressure to the hand, fingers, and/or forearm to promote lymph fluid drainage, which can help reduce the swelling and discomfort caused by lymphedema.
+• Hand compression gloves and gauntlets apply gentle pressure to the hand, fingers, and/or forearm to promote lymph fluid drainage, which can help reduce the swelling and discomfort caused by lymphedema.

 • What Is The Difference Between A Compression Glove And A Gauntlet